Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YDk5S3_5Wdg.md

 # [April 27th, 2021 Livestream](../2021-04-27.md)
 ## Q&A: Will you guys make a bigger map some day?
 https://www.youtube.com/watch?v=YDk5S3_5Wdg
-This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: More Biomes coming to play?](./yt-KrltUW332Rg.md) [https://www.youtube.com/watch?v=KrltUW332Rg](https://www.youtube.com/watch?v=KrltUW332Rg)
+This question was possibly duplicated with a more recent answer: July 6th, 2021 Livestream Q&A: Are you going to expand the playable area on the Map? [https://www.youtube.com/watch?v=gy1FELPzm2w](https://www.youtube.com/watch?v=gy1FELPzm2w)

 ### Topics